-We have audited the accompanying statements of net assets of Travis County Healthcare District (doing business as and hereinafter referred to as "Central Health"), a component unit of Travis County, Texas, and of its discretely presented component units as of September 30, 2011, and the related statements of revenues, expenses, and changes in net assets and cash flows for the year then ended.
+We have audited the accompanying statements of net assets of Travis County Healthcare District (doing business as and hereinafter referred to as "Central Health") and of its discretely presented component units as of September 30, 2012, and the related statements of revenues, expenses, and changes in net assets and cash flows for the year then ended, which collectively comprise Central Health's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of Central Health's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
+We did not audit the financial statements of Sendero Health Plans, Inc. ("Sendero"), a discretely presented component unit of Central Health, for the period ended September 30, 2012.
+Those financial statements were audited by other auditors whose report thereon has been furnished to us, and in our opinion, insofar as it relates to the amounts included for Sendero, is based on the report of the other auditors.